 The black water holding tank contains the sewage from the toilet and may include bathroom lavatory on some models.
-The gray water holding tank contains the waste water from the galley sink and shower, and may include bathroom lavatory.
+The gray water holding tank contains the waste water from the galley sink, and shower, and may include bathroom lavatory.

-See "Specifications" in the Introduction section for tank capacities for your model.
+See "Specifications" in Section 1 - Introduction for tank capacities for your model.